spicyparrot/scan-images/README.md

 ## Key Features

-- Scans any in-memory image and just public images
+- Scans any in-memory image and not just public images
 - Allows scanning prior to pushing
 - Scan multiple images in a single task
 - Generates a single report with the results of all images scanned